 Jeff grew up in Springfield PA, went to Springfield High School, and then studied Biochemistry at Lafayette College in Easton PA.
 He is a Phillies fan for life, but also has a passion for country music.
 After Nashville refused to play his original songs “Room Full of Solvents” and “Heartbreak HPLC,” Jeff decided to pursue a career in chemistry instead of country music.
 In lab, Jeff is studying the metabolic kinases involved in inositol polyphosphate synthesis.
 Although his days are filled with chemistry, Jeff hasn’t forgotten his line dancing roots, and he is willing to teach anyone joining the lab.

 Mingxuan was born and brought up in Zhengzhou, Henan, China.
 He graduated from Shanghai Jiao Tong University, receiving a B.S. in biotechnology and M.S. in microbiology.
 At SJTU, he worked in Huchen Zhou's group where he designed and synthesized chemical probes to study biological mechanisms.
-He enjoys talking about his girlfriend and visiting her in Maryland.
+He enjoys talking about his wife and visiting her in Maryland.
 He thinks German cars go too fast, but Dorothea finds that unreasonable.

 Jack (which is short for John) spent his entire childhood in the sleepy back woods of Falmouth, Maine being chased by bears and riding moose.
 Jack attended Boston College and majored in chemistry.
 During his undergraduate career he worked in laboratory of Amir Hoveyda where he synthesized Sporochnol A. He also spent much of his free time playing trumpet in the Marching and Pep Bands.
 When his career in the bands fell through (meaning he was kicked out out of the Marching Band), he decided to pursue a graduate degree in chemistry.
 Jack is an avid alpine skier (despite the trees that attack him), and his hobbies also include watching football, spending time in the summer with his extended family, and talking way too much about Maine.